 \subsection{Cascaded Activation Masks}

 To further regulate the decoupling process and improve the accuracy of prediction results, we intend to provide dense guidance for bounding box prediction at each stage.
-To achieve this goal, cascaded activation masks (CAMs) are introduced to provide pixel-level supervision to enhance the features generated by the multiple branches.
+To achieve this goal, cascaded activation masks (CAMs) are introduced to enhance the features generated by the multiple branches.

 An ideal activation mask with binary values should have the regions corresponding to foreground objects assigned with a value of 1, and all background locations set to 0.
 To align the activated regions with the foreground area as much as possible, we propose to generate activation masks by incorporating information from both the proposal and the predicted bounding box.